-&lt;sup>4 Dr. Prabhakar Kore Basic Science Research Center, KLE Academy of Higher Education and Research, Belagavi- 590010, India.
+&lt;sup>5 Dr. Prabhakar Kore Basic Science Research Center, KLE Academy of Higher Education and Research, Belagavi- 590010, India.

-[2].
+goal is to combine biomechanical preparation with different intracanal medicaments and root canal irrigants [2].
 Enterococcus faecalis (E.faecalis), a gram-positive facultative anaerobic can survive as a single microorganism or as a substantial fraction of the root canal flora.
 It is the major cause of endodontic failure and resistant infections resulting in periradicular lesions.
 E.faecalis is common in periradicular lesions following failed root canal treatment (29-77%) because of its antibiotic resistance [3].